Beaver Creek, Yukon

 Beaver Creek is a community in Yukon, Canada.
 Located at kilometre 1870.6 (historical mile 1202) of the Alaska Highway, 1 NM southeast of Beaver Creek Airport and close to the Alcan - Beaver Creek Border Crossing, it is Canada's westernmost community.
-The community's main employers are a Canada Border Services Agency port, the White River First Nation and a number of tourist lodges.
+The community's main employers are a Canada Border Services Agency port, Royal Canadian Mounted Police Detachment, the White River First Nation and a number of tourist lodges.

 It is the home of the White River First Nation.
 The First Nation is made up of Upper Tanana speaking people whose traditional territory extends from the Donjek River into neighbouring Alaska, and Athapaskan Northern Tutchone speaking people whose traditional territories included the lower Stewart River and the area south of the Yukon River on the White and Donjek River drainages.

 In addition to the Alaska Highway, the community is served by the Beaver Creek Airport.

+Since April 2025, Beaver Creek has been home to the Saa/Se solar farm, with 3520 solar panels and a solar battery system.
+The facility, whose name consists of the words for "sun" in the Upper Tanana and Tutchone languages respectively, had been under construction since 2023.
+The farm, rated at 1.9 megawatts, is intended to meet 55% of the community's electricity needs, which was previously met by diesel generators.

 The CBSA station is the furthest from the border crossing of any Canadian customs station at a distance of 28.6 km, and at least up to the 1990s, some individuals lived in the "no man's land" in between the border and customs.
 Prior to 1983, the customs station was located in the middle of the community, with the resulting confusion: individuals driving past without stopping, and locals with a new vehicle not being recognized as they drove by.

 Climate

 Like most of Yukon, Beaver Creek has a subarctic climate (Dfc), and NRC Plant Hardiness Zone of 0a.
 It is situated at an elevation of approximately 650 m.
 Beaver Creek experiences annual temperature average daily highs of 20 C in July and average daily lows of -30 C in January.
-Record high temperature was 32.8 C on June 15, 1969 and the lowest was -55.0 C on January 17, 1971.
+Record high temperature was 32.8 C on June 15, 1969, and the lowest was -55.0 C on January 17, 1971.
 Beaver Creek has an average annual snowfall of 117.9 cm and 298.6 mm of rainfall.

 The airstrip at Snag, 25 km east of Beaver Creek, experienced the lowest ever temperature measured in North America (excluding Greenland), -63.0 C on February 3, 1947.